odileeds/datamapper-layers/README.md

   - `geojson` - the URL of the GeoJSON file containing the data
   - `name` - the title of the dataset
   - `desc` - a description of the dataset (can contain HTML)
-  - `owner` - a key for the owner of the dataset.
-At the moment the only use of this has been to add an "Edit" link to the bottom of feature popups when the owner is set to `osm`.
   - `url` - an optional URL for an explanation of the dataset
   - `credit` - either a string showing the copyright statement or an object containing:
     - `text` - the string showing the copyright statement